HoverClub/COG_COL_calcl/readme.md

-Centre of Gravity and Centre of Lift hovercraft calculator module
+Master - Centre of Gravity and Centre of Lift hovercraft calculator module